Merkel under pressure as Cologne police detail assaults

 NRW Interior Minister Ralf Jaeger spoke of "serious failures" by the police, who were significantly outnumbered but never called for reinforcements.

-He also criticised them for refusing to communicate in the days after New Year's Eve that the vast majority of the perpetrators were people with migration backgrounds, blaming this on misguided "political correctness".
+He also criticized them for refusing to communicate in the days after New Year's Eve that the vast majority of the perpetrators were people with migration backgrounds, blaming this on misguided "political correctness".

 "More than 1,000 Arab and North African men gathered on New Year's Eve near Cologne cathedral and the main train station.
 Among them were many refugees that came to Germany in the past months," Jaeger told a special parliamentary committee in NRW.